 I've been struggling with eating more carbs t

 So my return here for the two-year mark has me wanting to think out loud about some stuff, I guess.
 I do really like this space for thinking through things.

 I often feel pretty out of step with the general discourse here or elsewhere in WLS support internet space.
 I have a sense of myself as a "bad" patient, I think, someone who gets away with things, who breaks or bends or disregards the rules, who doesn't work hard enough.
 The constant vigilance!
 The culinary monotony!
-The things that aren't delicious!
-How do people do it?
-I feel simultaneously concerned that I should be doing it and delighted that it seems like I don't have to.
+The things that are

 It's been two years.
 I had surgery two years ago—well, two years and a week or so.

 Things have settled in.
 My goal with surgery was always the same: stop dieting, stop white-knuckling, find stability that works.

 I never hit my tentative goal, but I also (as readers who were reading back when may recall) didn't really have a goal weight—I never set out to reach a goal of thinness, or of a particular number.
 I did what I had wanted to do: found a place

 This months stats:

 See, I was having a mental battle with the scale as it dropped weight even more slowly this month.
 I so wanted to hit 100.
 I was jumping on it every morning and night and stressing the actual hell out of myself.
 So I handed my scale to my husband about 10 days ago and told him I didn't want it back until after my next medical appointment (August 21st).
 On the one hand, I wanted to go grab a ladder and get the scale from where he hid it so